MCQ on Mitochondria | MtDNA MCQ

 26. Which of the following is not true of the endosymbiotic theory?

-(a) Mitochondria have their own genomes that contain similarities to bacterial genomes
+(a) Mitochondria have genomes that contain similarities to bacterial genomes

-(b) The mitochondria shows similarities to fossilized microorganisms
+(b) The mitochondria show similarities to fossilized microorganisms

 (c) The inner membrane of mitochondria displays similarities to bacterial membranes